busoc/propsect/README.md

 This kind of file can be generated thanks to the script scripts/icn.awk

-The ICN plugin does not treat the first line as a line containing some headers.
+The icn plugin does not treat the first line as a line containing some headers.

 ### csv plugin

-the csv plugin set the following experiment specific metadata:
+The csv plugin set the following experiment specific metadata:

 * file.size
 * file.duration
 * file.numrec
 * csv.%d.header

-the csv plugin expects that all the rows in the input files contains exactly the same number of fields.
+The csv plugin expects that all the rows in the input files contains exactly the same number of fields.

 ### mbox plugin

-currently the mbox plugin is the only one using its own configuration file.
+Currently the mbox plugin is the only one using its own configuration file.

-the mbox plugin set the following experiment specific metadata:
+The mbox plugin set the following experiment specific metadata:

 * file.size
 * mail.subject